Meet our team

 • $1,063,000 for the family in the electromagnetic radiation case plus hundreds of thousands in medical expenses

-On rare occasions, Kurt has agreed to step into cases for clients who were not happy with their original lawyers.
+On rare occasions, Kurt has agreed to take over pending cases for clients who were not happy with their original lawyers.
 Examples of those cases include:

-• $2,399,000 for the Ohio truck driver after a respected Chicago firm abandoned the case after they recovered a $100,000 insurance policy
+• $2,399,000 for the Ohio truck driver after a Chicago firm stopped working on the case after recovering a $100,000 insurance policy

-• $500,000, lifetime medical and hundreds of thousands more in medical bills for a hernia injury, where three established Chicago workers' comp firms were pushing him to settle for $17,000
+• $500,000, lifetime medical and hundreds of thousands in medical bills for a complicated hernia injury, where three established Chicago workers' comp firms were pushing the client to settle for $17,000

 • $323,766 and lifetime medical rights for a worker whose prior lawyer was trying to settle the case for $5,000